Multiband Fan Verticals and Why Mutual Coupling Isn’t a Big Deal

 - High impedance at non-resonant frequencies: An element that isn’t resonant on the operating frequency often presents a high impedance, so little energy is absorbed or re-radiated.

-- Real-world construction tolerances: Most fan verticals have a little variation in angle, length, and mounting that actually helps prevent problematic resonances.
+- Real-world construction tolerances: Variations in angle, length, and mounting actually help prevent problematic resonances.

 Performance Near Resonance